ESP32-Musings/OTA_update_AVR_using_ESP32/README.md

 ### Code

-`/esp_avr_flash` -> Basic flashing utility, requires path of the .bin file, already uploaded in SPIFFS
+`/esp_avr_flash` -> Basic flashing utility, requires path of the .bin file which has been already uploaded in SPIFFS

 `/file_serving_avr` -> OTA demo, with HTTP File Server with embedded flash link

-`references` -> Python scripts for understanding the flashing protocol commands and verification
+`/references` -> Python scripts for understanding the flashing protocol commands and verification

 ## Getting Started